-Here are just a few more dynamics you may encounter as a new parent.
+Here are a few more dynamics you may encounter as a new parent with a dog.

 Uh-oh!
 That dog better watch out — baby’s on the move!
 And he may head directly to his canine pack member to get some hands-on time.

 This is a great opportunity for the baby and the dog to get better acquainted.
 After all, they have a lot in common right now as they both move around adeptly on all fours.
 But it’s also crucial to monitor all interactions.
 It’s not too early to direct your baby about the right way to pet a dog.
 Encourage gentle behaviors, and discourage pulling and poking.
 Avoid the top of the head in favor petting under the chin.

 Keep Your Words Simple